manavk15/Snooze/README.md

 # Snooze
- Snooze is a revolutionary musical bot for Discord.
+ Snooze is a revolutionary musical bot for Discord .